Go to navigation

 Internet user policy

-It is the policy of Medway Libraries to provide free public
+It is the policy of Medway Libraries to

-subscription is payable.
+for which a subscription is payable.

 The internet provides access to information and resources far

 beyond what was previously available.
 Access to this information

 enables the Authority to better meet the information, cultural,

 recreational and educational needs of the people of Medway.